-I recently had the pleasure of attending a raisin-inspired trip with a handful of [very cool] food bloggers.
+I recently had the pleasure of attending raisin ranches with a handful of [very cool] food bloggers.
 We flew into Fresno, CA—where 99% of raisins are grown/dried.
 If you eat raisins: you have the weather, history and dedicated ranchers of Fresno to thank.
 Taking photos is one of my favorite components of food and farm trips; check out my raisin albums on flickr and facebook.

 It isn’t hard to be swayed to love raisins.
 They are nature’s candy, and there is something nostalgic about seeing grapes laid out in the sun OR left on the vine, bathing in heat and transforming into these nutrition-packed little gems.
 You know I am a fan of preserving seasonal foods (you DO know that, right?) and raisins are no exception: when these grapes are at their height of maturity they are plucked from the vines and dried in the sun.
 Once dried, these divine grapes are preserved for healthy snacking throughout the year.